mantidproject/mantid/docs/source/algorithms/ReflectometryILLPreprocess-v1.rst

 #. **UserAngle**: the detector is rotated such that the foreground centre of the reflected beam corresponds exactly to **2*BraggAngle**.
 #. **SampleAngle**: the detector is rotated such that the foreground centre if the reflected beam corresponds exactly to **2*SAN**, where the SAN is read from the nexus file of the reflected beam run.
 #. **DetectorAngle**: the detector is rotated such that the foreground centre of the corresponding direct beam corresponds exactly to **DAN_RB - DAN_DB**, where the two detector angles are read from the direct and reflected beams correspondingly.
+In this case the **DirectBeamDetectorAngle** and **DirectBeamForegroundCentre** are required, which could be retrieved from the sample logs of the pre-processed direct beam runs.

 Foreground and backgrounds
 ##########################